chinguyen19/chinguyen19/README.md

 ###

-<p align="left">✨ Working hard on biological data analysis and decision support in healthcare <br>📚 I'm currently learning bioinformatics and machine learning<br>🎯 Goals: To be a pro in the field.
-Contribute to the heatlh science.<br>🎲 Fun fact: I would love to be a professional badminton player</p>
+<p align="left">✨ Turning complex biological and clinical data into actionable insights that drive real-world impact
+📚 Expanding my expertise in data science, bioinformatics, and machine learning 📊 Experienced with large-scale datasets, analytical pipelines, and evidence-based decision support 🎯 Goal: Become a top-tier data professional who translates data into smarter, faster, and more meaningful outcomes across industries
+🎲 Fun fact: My birthdate is the most popular birthdate in the world</p>

 ###